-What advice do you have to future study abroad students?
+What advice do you have for future study abroad students?

 How were your classes abroad different than if you would have taken them at NC State?
 Did you take any field trips or do anything outside of the traditional classroom?

 My classes I took abroad were a lot more intimate.
 My biggest class had 10 other people in it.
 This allowed me a lot of 1 on 1 instruction, conversation with my classmates and teacher, and fewer distractions.
 I was also able to take really unique classes abroad.
 One of my classes was Pairing Food and Wine.
 I was able to learn a lot about the Italian culture in this way and do a lot of hands-on learning (we cooked every class).
 I also took some field trips.
 In my nutrition class, we took a field trip to an olive mill and got to see the entire process of how olive oil is made and then tasted some fresh off of the assembly line.
 The things I learned in these classes are things I will remember forever because of the unique instruction and intimate class sizes.
 The teachers were also all very nice and all understood how eager we were to learn about and travel through Europe.
 Because of this, we did not have an overwhelming workload and the teachers were very excited to share about their country.